Liskarn/News-site/README.md

 # News Site Project

-This is a Django-based web application for a news site.
-It allows users to post news articles, upvote them, and add comments.
+This is a Django-based web application for a Reddit style site.
+It allows users to post forum posts, upvote them, and add comments.

 ## Features